sickozell/SickoCV/README.md

 #### - INSTRUCTIONS
 the enver moodule operates with three different modes selecetd by the mode switch:
 - ENV: envelope mode works as a standard envelope generator.
 - FN: function mode is an AD envelope generator and starts its attack with a trigger on the G/T button or its input.
-The sustain controls the maximum level of the attack stage.
 - LP: loop mode is a looped attack/decay generator.
 A trigger starts the attack stage, goes to the decay stage and automatically restarts the attack stage.
 A new trigger will go to the release stage.
-The sustain controls the maximum level of the attack stage.

 RET input is the retrigger function, available on decay or sustain stages.